-One or more of the following facade articulation techniques for each of the following categories must be used on each individual dwelling unit width along all primary façades.
+One or more of the following façade articulation techniques for each of the following categories must be used on each individual dwelling unit width along all primary façades.

 - i.
 Wall Offset the offset of the horizontal wall plane by at least 4-feet extending for the full height of the primary façade. - ii.
-Wall Notch a setback of notch in the horizontal wall plane that is at least 4-feet deep and 8-feet wide for the full height of the primary façade. - iii.
+Wall Notch a setback or notch in the horizontal wall plane that is at least 4-feet deep and 8-feet wide for the full height of the primary façade. - iii.
 Wall Projection a projection or wall molding that is at least 4-inches deep and 1-foot wide for the full height of the primary façade.

 - i.
-Variation in Height the variation in building or parapet height of at least 2-feet (or 4-feet for buildings great than two-stories in height). - ii.
+Variation in Height the variation in building or parapet height of at least 2-feet (or 4-feet for buildings greater than two-stories in height). - ii.
 Variation in Roof Form the use of a different roof form (such as changes in roof pitch).

-- (a) Must incorporate no less than two (2) different Class 1 building finish materials on no less than 70% of the surface area of each primary facade. - (b) Class 4 materials shall not comprise more than 5% of any primary façade.
+- (1) Primary Façades - (a) Must incorporate no less than two (2) different Class 1 building finish materials on no less than 70% of the surface area. - (b) Class 4 materials shall not be incorporated on more than 5% of any primary façade.

-- (a) All secondary facades must incorporate no less than two (2) different Class 1 building finish materials on no less than 50% of the surface area of each secondary facade. - (b) Class 4 materials shall not comprise more than 5% of any secondary façade. - c.
+- (a) Must incorporate no less than two (2) different Class 1 building finish materials on no less than 50% of the surface area. - (b) Class 4 materials shall not comprise more than 5% of any secondary façade. - c.
 Roofing Materials Must incorporate only Class 1 or 2 roofing materials.